joshuazacharyjose/Christ-Sem3-CSH0331CSP/Day03/Commands.md

 > [!CAUTION]
-> Keep in mind to be cautious when exploring the many commands of Linux, as some might destroy the entire installation of Kali Linux.
+> Keep in mind to be cautious when exploring the many commands of Linux, as some might entirely mess up the installation of Kali Linux, leading to a reinstallation.
 ---

 - ## Installing and Setting Up Visual Studio Code in Kali Linux